 Every spring horse owners around the world wonder and worry about what they should be doing with, and expecting from their horses when they return them to regular work.
 For some, the worry comes from fresh horses, that are full of a season’s worth of pent-up energy.
 Others are more concern about getting the horse […]

-From time to time I get notes of thanks and other feedback in response to the online classes I’ve been giving for the past few years.
+From time to time I get notes of thanks and other feedback in response to Online Classes or Lesson Plans here on the site.
 It’s really gratifying to read about how useful these classes are for people in such real terms.
-As you can imagine, I put a huge amount of work into […]
+As you can imagine, I put a huge amount of work into the classes. […]